Ibrokhim7755/NLP-Natural-Language-Processing/README.md

 8. **Text summarization:** Generating concise summaries of longer texts.

-Question answering: Designing systems that can understand and respond to user queries in natural language.
+9. **Question answering:** Designing systems that can understand and respond to user queries in natural language.

-Chatbots and conversational agents: Building programs that can engage in natural language conversations with users.
+10. **Chatbots and conversational agents**: Building programs that can engage in natural language conversations with users.

-Speech recognition and synthesis: Converting spoken language into written text and vice versa.
+11. **Speech recognition and synthesis**: Converting spoken language into written text and vice versa.

 NLP applications are diverse and can be found in various fields such as customer service, healthcare, finance, education, and more.
 Advances in machine learning, deep learning, and neural networks have significantly improved the performance of NLP systems, allowing them to handle complex language tasks more effectively.